Almighty-Tycoons/eB02_Tech-Tycoons-GreatestOfThree/storyboard/README.md

 ### 1. Story Outline:

 This experiment is based on finding the largest of three number given by the user.
-The experiment will start by recieving the input by the user, will have to give three numbers as  input.
+The user will enter three numbers then simulator will perform operation in intraction with user.
 And the program will return the greatest number from the given input.

 ### 2. Story: